jrdnbradford/readMDTable/tests/testthat/_snaps/read_md_table.md

     Code
       read_md_table(input_string, show_col_types = FALSE)
-    Message
+    Condition
+      Warning:
-      !
-There are only 2 lines.
+      x There are only 2 lines.
       i Generally markdown tables should have <=3 rows.
     Output
       # A tibble: 0 x 2